Scalingo/documentation/_posts/databases/2000-01-01-scalingo-postgresql-addon.md

 $ scalingo addons-plans scalingo-postgresql
 ```

 ## Getting your connection URI

 Once the addon is provisioned, 2 environment variables are added to your app: `SCALINGO_POSTGRESQL_URL` and `DATABASE_URL`. `DATABASE_URL` is an alias to `SCALINGO_POSTGRESQL_URL`.
 To find out how to use it in your code please refer to [Application environment]({% post_url app/2014-09-15-environment %}).

 In most cases, you can pass the variable directly to the client library you are using in your code.
 But sometimes the library requires a specific URI format, you'll need to add a little bit of code to suit the library.

-You can get environment variables from the Dashboard or the command-line interface.
+You can get environment variables from the dashboard or the command line interface.

 ### From the Dashboard